Lab 06 — Cloudflare Tunnel

 - Write and deploy a

-cloudflaredingress configuration with a named tunnel and a hostname rule. - Serve a real HTTP response from inside the devcontainer to a public HTTPS URL.
+cloudflaredingress configuration with a named tunnel and a hostname rule. - Serve a real HTTP response from inside the operator console to a public HTTPS URL.

-- Verify the tunnel is live from outside (laptop browser, curl) and that
+- Verify the tunnel is live from outside the operator console and confirm

-cloudflaredversion tolabs/output/build-manifest.json. - Understand how CF Access protection integrates (Lab 08 adds it; Lab 06 prepares the tunnel without it, which is intentional for learning).
+cloudflaredversion tolabs/output/build-manifest.json. - Understand how CF Access protection integrates (Lab 08 adds it; Lab 06 intentionally prepares the tunnel without it so the tunnel itself can be verified without authentication complexity).

 Pre-state

-# cloudflared is present in the devcontainer (installed in Dockerfile)
+# cloudflared is present (installed via Cloudflare apt repo in the Dockerfile)

 # Your eplabs.cloud subdomain is active (Lab 04 verified this)